code4sac/wicit/README.md

 #WICit: Where to Shop with WIC

+### This README has recently changed!
+Be sure to set up a Mapbox map for your development environment.

 ### The California deployment of WICit is live!
 Check it out at [findwic.com](http://findwic.com)!

 ###Setup (Mac)